“Tell me, why did you leave your last job?”

 How To Plan Your Answer

-If you want to level up your prep, use an app like Quicktime or the camera on your phone to record yourself.
+If you want to level up your prep, use an app like QuickTime or the camera on your phone to record yourself.
 Then watch the reply and see where you can improve.
 Keep an eye out for your tone, cadence, emphasis, and crutch words (“like,” “um,” “you know,” etc.)

-In planning ahead and scripting your answer, put in the time to take stock of all the reasons you have for switching jobs.
+When planning ahead and scripting your answer, put in the time to take stock of all the reasons you have for switching jobs.
 There are two important parts to remember when performing this exercise:

 - Why do you want to leave your old job?